DelphiWorlds/Kastri/Demos/GoogleSignIn/Readme.md

 ## Supported Delphi versions

-Delphi 12, Delphi 11.x.
-It _should_ also work in Delphi 10.4.2, and perhaps earlier.
+Delphi 13, Delphi 12.x.
+It *might* also work in earlier versions.

 ## Project Configuration

 In order to use this demo, you will need to follow the steps at the ["Getting Started with the Google SignIn SDK"](https://github.com/grijjy/DelphiGoogleSignIn#getting-started-with-the-google-signin-sdk) section of Grijjy's readme.
 Note that at the time of writing, the Grijjy implementation is based on Delphi 10.2, and is a few years out of date, so please just focus on that section.

-In `Unit1.pas` of the demo, replace the values for `cClientID` with the respective ClientID for Android and iOS.
+In `Unit1.pas` of the demo, replace the value for `cClientID` with the respective ClientID for Android.
 As per the Grijjy documentation, the Client ID value for Android is in the `google-services.json` file in the `oauth_client` member where `client_type` has a value of `3`.
 The Client ID value for iOS is at the Google Cloud Credentials page, in the OAuth 2.0 Client IDs section, where the name will be of the format:

 ```
 iOS client for com.yourdomain.projectname (auto created by Google Service)`